OpenArabicPE/journal_al-muqtabas/notes-tei-markup.md

     + $measg expands into `<measureGrp/>`and copies the content of the clipboard between the tags
     + $price expands into `<measure commodity="currency">` etc. and copies the content of the clipboard between the tags
     + $meas expands into `<measure commodity="">` etc. and copies the content of the clipboard between the tags

+## Numbers and numerals

+The transcribers at *shamela.ws* transcribed all numbers---the originals use the eastern Arabic numerals common in the Levant---into Arabic numerals; i.e. when the original read "١٢٨٥" the transcription recorded "1285".
+To reconstruct the original without loosing the convenience of machine-readability, I wrote a small XSLT script ([Tei-MarkupNumerals](xslt/Tei-MarkupNumerals.xsl)) that uses regex to identify all numerical values in `<tei:text>`.
+It wraps the result in a `<num>` element with the original value as `@value` and converts the number to eastern Arabic numerals; e.g.

+- original: 1285
+- markup: `<num value="1285">١٢٨٥</num>`

 ## Persons, Places, Organisations